 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The complex economic and social factors that contribute to child labor.
+- The economic and social implications of child labor.

 Zusammenfassung der Kapitel (Chapter Summaries)